Imanm02/CE153-FoP/README.md

 ## Slides

-The "Slides" folder contains the course slides used by Dr. Rivadeh during the lectures.
+The "Slides" folder contains the course slides used by Dr. Fakouri during the lectures.

 ## Source